WHO ARE THE DELEGATES TO SYNOD?

 DELEGATE OR MEMBER?

 You are a delegate only if you are lay person elected to Synod by a parish or region.
-A delegate (or substitute) becomes a member of Synod when they arrive at Synod and register.
+A delegate (or substitute) becomes a member of Synod when they register and attend a synod.
 All licensed clergy are members.

 KNOW WHAT YOU'RE SIGNING UP FOR